xxjsw/blogpost/methods.md

 mathjax: true
 ---

-This section will center on the framework introduced in the paper, which aims to optimize gas storage by means of deep hedging.
-It will begin with how to customize neural networks in order to develop hedging strategies, elucidating the concept of deep hedging.
+This section will center on the framework introduced in the paper, which aims to optimize gas storage by means of **deep hedging**.
+It will begin with how to customize neural networks in order to develop hedging strategies, elucidating the concept of **deep hedging**.
 Following that, attention will be directed towards the two frameworks - **SMod** and **SFMod**, each tailored to specific scenarios: one focusing solely on spot trading, while the other adopts a more complex approach involving forward trading.
 Both of them are based on intrinsic valuation, which means assessing the fundamental worth of traded assets rather than short-term market fluctuations or speculative factors.
-Then an in-depth presentation of the training setup for the two scenarios of varying complexity will encompass crucial elements for neural network training setup including datasets, network architecture, loss functions, optimization algorithms and hyperparameters.
+Then an in-depth presentation of the training setup for the two scenarios of varying complexity will encompass crucial elements for neural network training setup, which includes datasets, network architecture, loss functions, optimization algorithms and hyperparameters.

 ## 4.1 Deep Hedging
 [Hedging] is a risk management strategy for protecting against market volatility and uncertainty, allowing investors to safeguard their portfolios and achieve more stable returns.
 For example, in gas trading, a company that anticipates a decrease in gas price may hedge its position by purchasing futures contracts to lock in a more favorable price.
 This strategy helps mitigate potential losses if prices decline, ensuring more predictable revenue streams for the company.